-The Bishop Museum offers unique galleries that allow visitors to journey through fascinating realms of Hawaii.
-The Kai ?kea, realm of the Gods and legends before contact with the Hawaiian Islands; Wao Kanaka, realm where people live in natural surroundings; and Wao Lani, realm of the noho ali’i, the rulers, historical moments, and their connection to the Gods.
-The Pacific Hall points to the importance of Moananui?kea, the wide expanse of the ocean and early Polynesian wayfaring methods.
-Ancient teachings describe how the sea is connected to the land, mountains, and people.
-Stewardship of these is also part of the “connectedness”.
-Lomi lomi and ho’oponopono are ancient Hawaiian healing practices that heal not only people but land, sea, and air as well.
+The Bishop Museum offers visitors the chance to journey through the fascinating realms of Hawaii.
+There’s the realm of the Gods and legends before contact with the Hawaiian Islands; the realm where people live in natural surroundings; and the realm of the noho ali’i, rulers, historical moments, and the connection to the Gods.
+The Pacific Hall is dedicated to the importance of the ocean in Hawaiian culture and the early Polynesian wayfaring methods.
+Ancient teachings describe how the sea is connected to the land and the stewardship of these form their connection to people.
+Ancient healing practices such as Lomi lomi and ho’oponopono and these practices heal not only people but the land, sea, and air.

-The largest collection of Polynesian artifacts in the world, including artifacts, heirlooms, and photographs of the ruling families of Hawaii are located in the Bishop Museum.
-The story of early Polynesian settlers reveals m?lama honua., The rulers of Hawaii believed they descended from the first Polynesian, Papa, short for Papahanaumoku, earth mother goddess.
+The largest collection of Polynesian artifacts in the world are located in the Bishop Museum.
+These include artifacts, heirlooms, and photographs of Hawaii’s ruling families.
+The rulers of Hawaii believed they descended from the first Polynesian, Papa, short for Papahanaumoku, earth mother goddess.
 Thus their connection to the earth is spiritual and forms the basis of Hawaiian mythology and religion.
-Communicated through hula dancing and chants, these beliefs were transferred throughout generations.
+These beliefs were transferred through hula dancing, combined with chanting.
 Hawaiians adorned their bodies with leis (flower, seed, or shell necklaces) and kakau (tattoos).
 These often identified social status and koa (warrior) skills.
 Tattoos also serve to protect health and spiritual well being.

-Plan your visit ahead of time to the Bishop Museum for special attractions.
-These may include documentaries such as “We the Voyagers: Lata’s Children”.
-This documentary depicts “living” Polynesian craftsmen and storytellers who currently practice ancient shipbuilding and navigation techniques.
+For special attractions, plan your visit ahead of time to the Bishop Museum.
+These may include documentaries such as “We the Voyagers: Lata’s Children”, a documentary depicting “living” Polynesian craftsmen and storytellers.

 Numerous statues in Honolulu honor Hawaii’s heroes.
 Some of are linked to the beginnings of a royal dynasty and some point to its tragic end.
-Others are honored for lasting legacies to the Hawaiian people.
-This is not a complete list but some of our favorites.
+Others are honored for their lasting legacies to the Hawaiian people.
+These are some of our favorites.

-Saint Damien – (1840-1889) Saint Damien’s statue is located at the Hall of Columns.
-His face bears the pock marks of Hansen’s disease, a controversial image when first presented.
+Saint Damien – (1840-1889) Saint Damien’s statue is located at the entrance to the Hawai’i State Capitol in Honolulu.
+His face bears the marks of Hansen’s disease, a controversial image when first presented.
 For sixteen years until he died from the disease himself, Father Damien served Hawaiians and others who found themselves isolated on Molokai with the disease.
 Hansen’s disease was not the only disease that foreigners brought to the Hawaiian Islands.
-Information differs as to how many Hawaiians died from diseases brought by foreigners but studies show that foreign diseases may be responsible for 75 to 80 percent of decline.
+Information differs as to how many Hawaiians died from diseases brought by foreigners but studies show that they may be responsible for 75 to 80 percent of decline of the population.
 Similar to American Indians, Kanaka Maoli (native Hawaiians) had little or no immunity to the diseases of foreigners.

 “Duke Kahanamoku” – (1890 – 1968) The larger than life image of Duke Kahanamouku reflects his popularity but even in real life his stature was tall at 6 foot 1 inch.
 He was also known as the “Big Kahuna” (best at his craft).
 He was a five time Olympic medalist in swimming but is most known for popularizing the ancient Hawaiian art of surfing.

 The cultural practices of Tonga, Tahiti, Samoa, Aotearoa, Fiji, and Hawaii are highlighted by their own unique village presentations at the Polynesian Cultural Center.
-Audience participation is welcomed in many individual shows.
-Eight luau packages are available and this is another event to plan in advance.
+This is another event to plan in advance; there are eight packages available.
 No matter what package you choose, the cultural center brings all the history and cultural practices of the Hawaiian people together in a dazzling show, amid lush waterfalls and tropical gardens.